The following post is from Tiffany of Mommy Goes Green:10 Simple Ways Using the Library Can Save You Money

 Our local library offers a family pass to the local museum, and the one I belonged to previously had tickets for every major museum, garden and historical venue in the area.
 It was a great benefit allowing us to try out many cultural events in our city for free.
 We ended up liking one of them so much that we paid for an annual membership.

 Summer Reading Program

-The reading programs offered by most libraries not only encourages kids to read throughout the summer, but you can often score several freebies for participating.
-We have gotten many free books, pizzas, ice cream cones and sporting event tickets when we completed the program.
+The reading programs offered by most libraries not only encourage kids to read throughout the summer, but you can often score several freebies for participating.
+We have gotten many free books, pizzas, ice cream cones, and sporting event tickets when we completed the program.

 I’ve had my eye on some online language lessons, but then I discovered our library gives all members access to Mango Languages where we can study 11 different languages.
 They also offer an ESL course.
 This might be particularly helpful to homeschooling families.

 I have stocked at least half our home library collection from the wonderful sales at local libraries.
 I try to attend several per year and have scored so many great books for $1 or less.
-Not only have I purchased many books in great condition, I’ve also purchased DVD’s, CD’s and puzzles.
+It is a great place to purchase used cookbooks that are in great shape.
+Not only have I purchased many books in great condition, I’ve also purchased DVDs, CDs, and puzzles.
 My advice: go early and go often, you will not regret it.

 What special perks or programs does your library offer?